timjogorman/RicherEventDescription/guidelines.md

 - The county **[<sub>Entity</sub> hospital]** said that **[<sub>Entity</sub>most]** of **[<sub>Entity</sub>those ]** seriously wounded now were treated at an emergency
 **[<sub>Entity</sub> unit]** at the **[<sub>Entity</sub> hospital]**.

-This gets at the first two very important distinctions we are making, namedly:
+This gets at the first two very important distinctions we are making, namely:

-> If a proper name contains words that might also refer to other objects in  the discourse, do not "nest" such mentions; Proper names can be treated as inseparable units.
+> If a proper name contains words that might also refer to other objects in  the discourse, do not "nest" such mentions; proper names can be treated as inseparable units.

 The second rule is:

 > If an entity reference contains a word that is merely clarifying the mention, but not an entity itself, then do not mark it, such as "county" in the mention above.
-The exception to this is if that word is coreferential to a "real" mention of the same thing -- if "the county" was mentioned and clearly referential later in the document, then come back and tag this.
+The exception to this is if that word is coreferential to a "real" mention of the same thing – that is, if "the county" was mentioned and clearly referential later in the document – then come back and tag this.

 There is a special case of this, however, for instances like "Manokwari Hospital" below: